JeffCoster/merge/ex2.md

 >>- the six levels, being enough to deal with the maximum depth of hierarchy
 >- the CSS was left unchanged
 >- note that the static example, before any changes, had a slightly different html for the last node of the tree
->>- to deal with this in merger, required a custom function to recognise that the last node had been reached and modify the html accordingly
+>>- to deal with this in merger, a custom function was developed which recognises when the last node in a branch has beed reached and modifies the html to be a last brach node
 >>- this is explained in more detail in the custom function section of this example